If you are interested in learning more about the Wake Forest Plastic Surgery residency, we invite you to complete a brief survey.

-The Plastic and Reconstructive Surgery Residency program at Wake Forest School of Medicine accepts two applicants per year into a six-year integrated program.
+The Plastic and Reconstructive Surgery Residency program at Wake Forest School of Medicine accepts two or three applicants per year into a six-year integrated program.
 It is an ACGME-accredited program.

 Why Train at Wake Forest?